It's Too Late to Stop Now: Music

-Additional musical influences are revealed by the 2016 box set; Hank Williams ("Hey, Good lookin'") and Buddy Johnson ("Since I fell for you").
-The box also includes a new song at the time of the tour and not released on any other album; "I Paid The Price", which was about his marriage that was breaking up.
+Additional musical influences are revealed in the 2016 box set release; Hank Williams ("Hey, Good Lookin'") and Buddy Johnson ("Since I Fell for You").
+The box also includes two new songs at the time of the tour and not released on any other album: "No Way", written by pianist Jef Labes; and "I Paid the Price", which was about his marriage with Janet Planet that was breaking up.

 Production

-It's Too Late to Stop Now is thought to be one of the first live albums to have string players.
-The album was recorded (as noted in the album's liner notes) at two California performances at The Troubadour in Los Angeles (24–27 May 1973) and the Santa Monica Civic Auditorium (29 June 1973), and a London show at The Rainbow in (23–24 July 1973).
+It's Too Late to Stop Now is thought to be one of the first live rock albums to have string players.
+The album was recorded (as noted in the album's liner notes) at two California performances at The Troubadour in Los Angeles (23–27 May 1973) and the Santa Monica Civic Auditorium (29 June 1973), and a London show at The Rainbow in (23–24 July 1973).

 Unlike most live rock albums, there was no studio overdubbing allowed by Morrison.
 "People cut live albums and they take it to the studio and play with it for about a year, but this one's just as it happened", said Morrison.
 Morrison strictly adhered to his concept of authenticity in presenting the live performance.
 "It's common practice to go back and fix things, but not with Van", bass player David Hayes said, "I think that's what makes it one of the best ever."
 Morrison's musical perfectionism prevented him from including the popular song "Moondance" in the original album due to one wrong guitar note.
 In 2016, a live recording of the song was released as part of Volume II.